Looking to buy a used road bike but not too sure what is the fair price?

 There is no fixed price for a bike even for the same brand and model, and this makes valuing the bike a complicated process.

-This article will discuss the factors to consider when buying or selling a used bike.
+This article discusses the factors to consider when buying or selling a used bike.

 Factors affecting a used bike price